Digitising exams – enhancing accessibility for pupils with additional support needs

-Paul Nisbet, in collaboration with Patricia McDonald (SQA), set out to create Digital Question Papers (DQPs) that would enable pupils with ASN to independently sit SQA exams.
-In line with wider moves within Scottish schools to provide alternative formats to ‘print-disabled’ pupils (Nisbet & Barry, 2007), the team developed electronic versions in Adobe PDF of the hard copy paper, maintaining a similar layout and design and ensuring the assessment itself was unchanged.
+Paul Nisbet worked with colleagues from the Scottish Qualifications Authority to research and create Digital Question Papers (DQPs) to enable pupils with ASN to independently sit SQA exams.
+In line with wider moves within Scottish schools to provide alternative formats to ‘print-disabled’ pupils (Nisbet & Aitken, 2007), the team developed digital examination papers, maintaining layout and design and ensuring the assessment itself was unchanged.
 There are two key differences between the digital and hard copy papers:

-- The question and answer papers have ‘answer boxes’ so that candidates can type into the paper on screen or use assistive technologies (including on-screen keyboards and speech recognition programs) to generate text.
+- The question and answer papers have ‘answer boxes’ into which candidates can type on screen or use assistive technologies (including on-screen keyboards and computer dictation programs) to generate text.

 The digital papers were piloted in 2005 and successful trials in the 2006 and 2007 examination diets led to the introduction of SQA Digital Question Papers in 2008 for candidates with ASN who have difficulty using traditional exam papers.

 - Nisbet & Aitken 2007 report ‘Publication relating to accessible curriculum materials for pupils with additional support needs’